suit-wg/architecture/draft-ietf-suit-architecture.md

 Assuming the first approach, there are (at least) three firmware images available on the device:

-- First, the bootloader itself is a firmware image.
+- First, the bootloader is also firmware.
+If a bootloader is updatable then its firmware image is treated like any other application firmware image.

 - Second, the firmware image that has to be replaced is still available on the device as a backup in case the freshly downloaded firmware image does not boot correctly.

 - Third, there is the newly downloaded firmware image.

-To differentiate the firmware image of the bootloader from the other firmware images that contain application code we refer to the latter as application firmware images.

 Since many low end IoT devices use non-relocatable code, the bootloader needs to copy the newly downloaded application firmware image